CaoXuanHao0/CaoXuanHao0.github.io/index.md

 Hello, welcome to my personal webpage!
 I'm **Xuanhao Cao (曹轩豪)**, a master's student of Machine Learning at the University of Tübingen.
-My research interest includes **Generative AI**, **Multimodal Learning**, and **Explainable AI**.
+My research interest includes **Autonomous Driving**, **Generative AI**, **Multimodal Learning**, and **Explainable AI**.
 And I'm also very enthusiastic about the latest advancements in ML!
-I am currently seeking an internship from August to November 2023, as well as a PhD program starting in March 2024.
-If you know any available opportunities, feel free to reach out to me :)
+I am currently seeking an internship from August to November 2023 (The earliest possible start date would be July 17th), as well as a PhD program starting in March 2024.
+If you know of any available opportunities, feel free to reach out to me :)

 <br/>
 <hr/>